nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 # The Problem
 NebulaStream aims to handle millions of heterogeneous sources across massively distributed and heterogeneous devices.
-This requires a single node to handle thousands of sources concurrently.
+This could require a single node to handle up to thousands of sources concurrently.

 Currently, each source runs in an individual thread.
 That is, starting 1000 sources means starting 1000 threads just for the sources.
 Since the threads are running permanently, ingesting data into the system, this leads to a massive oversubscription of the CPU and causes frequent context switching.
 Given that each thread allocates state in the form of a private stack, this is expensive.
-Therefore, the current approach does not scale with an increasing number of sources (**P1**).
+Therefore, the current approach does not scale with an increasing number of sources per node (**P1**).

 Sources read data from external systems or devices and write them into buffers provided by the NES `BufferManager`.
 Precisely, local buffer providers maintain a fixed-size buffer pool per source.
-The size of this pool is hardcoded into the system in the `SourceProvider` as `static constexpr int NUM_SOURCE_LOCAL_BUFFERS = 64`.
 If the available memory of the system is exhausted by the number of sources, potentially all available memory will be taken by the sources.
 This can cause a deadlock, since query processing cannot proceed without buffers (**P2**).
 Furthermore, this static assignment is highly inflexible with respect to the actual requirements of the sources at runtime.

 # Goals
-A single node worker should be able to handle thousands of concurrent sources without data ingestion becoming a bottleneck.
+A single node worker should be able to handle thousands of concurrent sources as efficiently as possible.
-Slow disk or network I/O can still cause a bottleneck during query execution (this may be out of the system's control).
+Slow disk or network I/O can be the main bottleneck during query execution (this may be out of the system's control).
-However, adding more sources should not slow down existing sources or CPU-bound operations for internal reasons such as CPU oversubscription or threads busy-waiting on data to become ready.
+However, adding more sources should impact existing sources or CPU-bound operations as little as possible.
+Therefore, we want to avoid stalls due to CPU oversubscription or threads busy-waiting on data to become ready.
-Of course, devices like the disk or network card are limited in the bandwidth they can provide with regard to concurrent access, but at least we can hide these latencies and allow the system to use these resources more efficiently by accessing them asynchronously, without blocking the CPU
+Even though devices like the disk or network card are limited in the bandwidth they can provide with regard to concurrent access, but we can hide these latencies and allow the system to use these resources more efficiently by accessing them asynchronously, blocking the CPU as little as possible.
 (**G1, scalability**, addresses P1).